top of page

 • Upon the youth's approval, the mentor and a program representative meet with the parents to discuss the boundaries and responsibilities of the mentoring relationship.

-• Upon a successful parent meeting, the mentor and the youth begin their mentoring relationship
+• Upon a successful parent meeting, the mentor and the youth begin their mentoring relationship.

 • The program checks driving records and sex offender registries.